CAAPIM/apim-charts/charts/gateway/README.md

 Things to note and be aware of are the deprecation of TLSv1.0/TLSv1.1 and the JAVA_HOME dir has gone through some changes as well.

 ## 3.0.29 OTK 4.6.3 Released
+- The default image tag in values.yaml and production-values.yaml for OTK updated to **4.6.3**.
-- Updated image
+    - otk.job.image.tag: 4.6.3
 - Liquibase version has been upgraded to 4.12.0 to enable offline Liquibase schema support for OTK Helm charts.
 - UTFMB4 Character Set Support for MySQL.

 ## 3.0.28 General Updates
 - Added a [Startup probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) for the Gateway Container.